eserttas/todolistvul/README.md

  Where the malicious string originates from the website's database.

  -You can add scripting code into post title input then you execute this code.
+ -You can try to put javascript code into title input as following

+ <script>window.location.replace("http://google.com");</script>

 ## FINAL PROJECT UPDATE